Rigid chain actuator: Use

 Patent Drawing for Interlocking Rigid Chain Actuator (1972).

 Modified roller chain has been used extensively in material handling equipment, but could only be used in push-pull applications when a continuous loop of chain was used (with the exception of chain encapsulated in a guide channel).
 The development of efficient rigid chain actuators broadened the use of chain actuation for industrial applications.
 Small scale rigid chain actuators are used as building hardware, incorporated into windows, door and hatches as motorized open/close mechanisms.
 Rigid chain actuators are also used as the lifting columns in performing arts facilities, incorporated in stage, orchestra and seating platform lift systems.

 Increasingly rigid chain systems are being incorporated into scissor lift tables or platform lifts as the method of actuation, replacing hydraulic cylinders.
 They are also used for production line automation and die changing.

 The autoloaders used in Soviet/Russian tanks such as the T-64, T-80, T-72 and T-90 use rigid chain systems to push the two-part ammunition (projectile and propellant) into the tank's gun.

+Rigid chain actuators has been used extensively, since the time of pre-dreadnoughts, on battleships, battlecruisers, and many other warships to ‘ram’ projectiles and powder charges into its guns.